Email Marketing for Dentists: An In-Depth Look at Strategies for Dentists

 d.
 Lead Nurturing

-- Increase the timeliness of your email campaigns
+- Improve the timeliness of your email campaigns

 e.
 Sponsorship Email

-- Reach out to a new set of highly targeted leads
+- Reach out to a new list of highly targeted leads

 3. General Email Marketing Statistics